The highest-paid Victoria's Secret models who have ruled the runway

 The highly sought-after model can be seen in some popular movies as well.
 These include Justice League (2017), Wonder Woman (2017) and Zack Snyder’s Justice League as Venelia.

 In 2014, Kores ranked second on the Forbes list of the highest-paid models, as she boosted her Victoria’s Secret and L’Oréal cosmetics deals with heavy offers from H&M, Emilio Pucci and Miu Miu.
-However, four years later, she dropped to the 10th position with USD 8 million.
-According to Celebrity Net Worth, her net worth stands at around USD 35 million.
+However, four years later, she dropped to the 10th position with USD 8 million (INR 66 crore approx.).
+According to Celebrity Net Worth, her net worth stands at around USD 35 million (INR 290 crore approx.).

 Cara Delevingne